SeriousOldMan/Simulator-Controller/Docs/Installation & Setup.md

 You can add all the simulation games installed on your PC to the list in the third group *Simulators*.
 For each entry here, you also need to create a similar named application entry in the applications tab.
 The order of the entries in the *Simulators* list is important, at least the first one has a special role.
 More on that later.
 You can change the order with the "Up" and "Down" button, if an entry is selected.
 As with any list in the setup tool, an entry must be selected with a double click for editing.

 The last group, which is only present in developer mode as mentioned above, lets you activate the debug mode, define the log level and enter the path to an AutoHotkey installation on your PC.
-Be careful with the log level *Info*, since the log files found in the *Logs* folder may grow very fast.
+Be careful with the log level *Info*, since the log files found in the *Simulator Controller\Logs* folder found in the users *Documents* folder may grow quite fast.

 ### Tab *Plugins*